-- a.
-The penalty for not submitting electronically or for incorrectly submitting an ePortfolio artifact is a zero for that assignment. - b.
+- 5. Students are to be in compliance with University, school, and departmental policies regarding Whole Person Assessment requirements.
+Students should consult the Whole Person Assessment handbooks for requirements regarding general education and the students' majors. - a.
+The penalty for not submitting electronically or for incorrectly submitting an Whole Person Assessment artifact is a zero for that assignment. - b.
 By submitting an assignment, the student gives permission for the assignment to be assessed electronically.